guanquann/cs3219-ay2425s1-project-g28/backend/user-service/README.md

 1. Set up a MongoDB Shared Cluster by following the steps in this [Guide](MongoDBSetup.md).

 2. After setting up, go to the Database Deployment Page.
 You would see a list of the Databases you have set up.
-Select `Connect` on the cluster you just created earlier on for User Service.
+Select `Connect` on the cluster you just created earlier.

    ![alt text](GuideAssets/ConnectCluster.png)